-If you’re preparing for a job interview, chances are you’ve already practiced answering common questions like “What are your strengths and weaknesses?” and “Why do you want to work here?”
-However, sometimes interviewers will ask tougher questions that can throw you off balance.
+If you’re preparing for a job tough interview question, chances are you’ve already practiced answering common questions like “What are your strengths and weaknesses?” and “Why do you want to work here?”
+However, sometimes tough interview question will ask tougher questions that can throw you off balance.

 Here are some tips on how to deal with tough interview questions: